-June 1, 2007 — Washington D.C. is absolutely pimpled with monuments and statues, but you have never seen the most remarkable one in the area.
+June 1, 2007 — Washington D.C. is absolutely pimpled with monuments and statues, but you have never seen its most remarkable one.
 No, I mean it, you really haven’t.
 Maybe because it’s lost in that aforementioned panoply.
 Maybe because it has no ties to American history whatsoever.
 Maybe because it’s a bit off the beaten (all right, abused) tourist track.
 Maybe because it was created by a guy whose artistic credibility extends only as far as being bored and rich.
 I’m going to say it again.
 You have not seen this statue.
 What?
-Oh, you watched that eyesore of a Sandra Bullock movie The Net?
+Oh, you watched that Sandra Bullock movie The Net?
 Well, okay, then, you have seen it.
-But geez, man, did you have to degrade yourself by admitting that just to make the point?
-You are the opposite of cool.

 For those of you with higher film standards, the sculpture’s called The Awakening, and it’s currently entrenched at Hains Point, the tip of a small peninsula known as East Potomac Park somewhat near the Jefferson Memorial in D.C.
-I say currently because there have been rumors since 2001 or so that the sculpture would be relocated elsewhere for silly reasons that you can dig up on your own.
+I say currently because there have been rumors since 2001 or so that the sculpture would be relocated elsewhere.
 As of early 2007, though, the sculpture is still there.
 Also, just to warn you, I’m having trouble knowing when to appropriately use the terms sculpture and statue in this article, so I will be switching randomly between the two throughout.

 I found out about this work in a roundabout way.
 The sculpture was cast by J. Seward Johnson, Jr., of the cleanly coiffed Johnson & Johnson clan.
 He happened to own (without even really knowing it, I think) a tiny industry magazine for which I used to work.
-Johnson’s artistic work is generally uninspired, mostly life-size bronze casts of people doing various uninteresting things—you know, those silly things you sometimes see outside of libraries and municipal buildings—but I’ve little problem sifting through a lifetime of mediocre work just to see something like this piece.
+Johnson’s artistic work seems generally uninspired, mostly life-size bronze casts of people doing various uninteresting things, but I’ve little problem sifting through a lifetime of mediocre work just to see something like this piece.

-According to the omniscient Internet, it was erected in 1980 for some sort of sculpture exhibition.
+According to Sandra Bullock’s ’net, it was erected in 1980 for some sort of sculpture exhibition.
 It was only supposed to be a temporary display.
-That's all the back story I’m going to give you.
-Look it up on Wikipedia and pray to your pagan gods that the information is accurate.
+That's pretty much its whole story.

-The one aspect of the sculpture that I’d change if I were a bored health care product scion is to either grow or install grass around the various pieces of the statue to heighten the illusion of its partial burial instead of the mulch-type substance that surrounded the statue in an artificial circle when I visited, but that bare gripe disappears when it snows or floods for an even better effect.
-This entire paragraph is a sentence.
-Now it’s two.
-Geez.
+The one aspect of the sculpture that I’d change if I were a bored healthcare scion is to install some grass around the various pieces of the statue to heighten the illusion of its partial burial instead of the mulch-type substance that surrounded the statue in an artificial circle when I visited.
+That bare gripe disappears when it snows or floods, when it becomes even cooler.